Trump Supporter Taken Out In Handcuffs After Allegedly Attacking Elizabeth Warren Supporter At Campaign Event

 A Trump supporter was reportedly taken out of an Elizabeth Warren rally in handcuffs after allegedly striking one of Warren’s supporters with a selfie stick.

 The alleged attack happened in Iowa this weekend at one of the first official stops of Warren’s 2020 campaign, which started in earnest this week after Warren announced that she had formed an exploratory committee to look at a run.
-As IRJ reported,the Trump supporter reportedly struck an attendee with a selfie stick and was handcuffed by police officers.
+As IRJ reported, the Trump supporter reportedly struck an attendee with a selfie stick and was handcuffed by police officers.

 The man was later identified as Joe Thorn, a Minnesota native.
 It was not clear if he had traveled to Iowa specifically for the Warren rally.